-To help address specific questions you may have related to campus decisions and other announcements, we have developed a student-focused frequently asked questions (FAQ) for you to utilize as an informational resource as things progress throughout the remainder of the school year.
+To help address specific questions you may have related to campus decisions and other announcements, we have developed a student-focused frequently asked questions (FAQ) for you to utilize as an informational resource.
 As we receive questions and feedback from students, we will continue to update and add information.
 We encourage you to check this FAQ page frequently.

 The facts related to COVID-19 in Yolo County are changing rapidly, so it’s important to keep checking in.
 We will also be providing updates via multiple communication channels, with social media being the most expedient way to share announcements.
 If you aren’t already, we encourage you to follow Student Affairs Facebook and Instagram channels and check The Updater tile on myucdavis.
 The most up-to-date campus information can be found online on the UC Davis coronavirus updates webpage.

 What if I have concerns about the Coronavirus?

 A good way to manage any worries about COVID-19 is to stay as informed as possible.
 The Centers for Disease Control and Prevention (CDC) has posted some very good information.

 The campus is at reduced operations and the return to full campus operations will be gradual.
 Some campus buildings will remain open, and also still available will be critical campus units, including residence halls, apartments, dining facilities, Student Health and Counseling Services and student support services, though some services may be modified.

 When should I return to campus?

 Instruction will be offered through remote means for spring quarter and summer sessions.
 If possible, students are encouraged to remain at home (permanent residence) until in-person classes are offered.
 The COVID-19 pandemic is constantly changing.
 Weekly updates to the community will be provided.